A Unique Child

 The use of symbols in the sand tray can help them develop a visual picture of events they have experienced.

 Telling stories enables children to express their wishes, fantasies and hopes.
-This is particularly useful for children who are experiencing traumatic happenings in their lives, as it gives them an opportunity to express their hurt.
+This is particularly useful for children who are experiencing traumatic happenings in their lives.
+It gives them an opportunity to express their hurt.

 A universal language